wolfy222/Famous-Programming-Questions/README.md

     You can only see the k numbers in the window.
 Each time the sliding window moves right by one position.
 Return the max sliding window.

 ### Question - 2  K Largest Elements
     Program for printing k largest elements in an array.
 Elements in array can be in any order.

+## Set Interface

+### Question - 1 Zero Sum Array
+    Program to find if there is a subarray with 0 sum